Rich Wandel

 Full TranscriptPaula DeLuccia Poons (b.
 1953) and her husband Larry Poons have lived at 827-831 Broadway since 1977.
 Both are artists, following a long tradition of artists who have taken refuge … Continued

-Full TranscriptBeverly Moss Spatt (b.
-1924) has been a leading figure in New York City planning and preservation for over fifty years.
-In this oral history she discusses growing up in … Continued
+Full TranscriptBeverly Moss Spatt (1924-2023) was a leading figure in New York City planning and preservation for over fifty years.
+In this oral history she discussed growing up in Brooklyn, how … Continued

 Full TranscriptRobert Sanfiz (b.
 March 20, 1969) has been the Executive Director of La Nacional since 2008.
 La Nacional is the 150-year-old Spanish Benevolent Society located on West 14th Street, which … Continued